How to Crochet a Lemon: 3 Ideas + a Free Amigurumi Pattern

 6. Lemon Basket Liner

 A crocheted lemon basket liner transforms an ordinary wire or woven basket into a charming kitchen accent piece.
-This crochet lemon pattern features a rectangular base with raised lemon motifs around the sides, creating a decorative border that peeks above the basket edge.
+This lemon design features a rectangular base with raised lemon motifs around the sides, creating a decorative border that peeks above the basket edge.
 The liner is worked flat in rows, then seamed together at the sides and bottom to fit snugly inside your basket.

 Basket liners are practical because they prevent small items like fruit, napkins, or bread rolls from falling through the gaps in a wire basket.
 They are also easy to remove and machine wash, making them both decorative and functional.
 Choose a worsted weight cotton yarn in yellow with green accent leaves for the most vibrant, long-lasting results.